ALexeyP0708/php_proxy_object/README.md

 ## Dev work plan
-- Изменить IContract на ActionsInterface

 ##Changes
-v.1.0.12 Added the ability to return the result by reference (For actions: get,call,invoke)
+v1.0.12 Added the ability to return the result by reference (For actions: get,call,invoke) - Warn: No backward compatibility

 ## Description